 A fantastic example of an organization that’s implemented the Power Platform the right way is one energy corporation with whom we currently worked.
 After establishing a Power Apps Center of Excellence, they’ve grown their portfolio from a handful of pilot apps to hundreds of Power Apps in just one year, delivering business value at scale.

 All the company’s Power Apps are underpinned by a carefully structured governance model and a solid business case, enabling them to do remarkable things on the Power Platform.
 For instance, they’ve consolidated dozens of shadow systems into a single Power App that now manages one of the most complex workflows in the business, cutting their design time in half and ultimately saving millions of dollars.

 Set up for success

-If you’d like to learn more about how we can support your Power Platform implementation and help you optimize the value of your services, get in touch with our Power Platform experts, connect with me directly on LinkedIn or email me.
+Learn more about how we can support your Power Platform implementation and help you optimize the value of your services.